SAP/spartacus-docs/_pages/dev/Consignment Tracking/consignment-tracking-component.md

 ## Configuring
 No special configuration in Spartacus.
-Consignment s are managed using Backoffice.
+Consignment is managed using Backoffice.
 See help.sap.com for more information…

 ## Extending
 <Introduces the extensibility of consignment tracking feature>